 The Arts Council encourages the development of public art-works of art and design elements in public buildings and outdoor spaces-through a partnership with the UrbanArt Commission.

 The Memphis Arts Council enjoys working relationships with many different types of organizations that help support the arts within our community.
-There are two formal association categories that have direct ongoing connection to the Memphis Arts Council as follows:
+There are two formal association categories that have a direct ongoing connection to the Memphis Arts Council as follows:

 Arts organizations which meet all requirements as outlined in the Memphis Arts Council by-laws and receive underwriting for their operational budgets.
 The Arts Council provides operating support to 20 local arts organizations.
 Click here for a complete list of funded groups.

-Arts organizations which belong to the Council for information exchange, co-ordination of events, and advocacy of the arts.
+Arts organizations which belong to the Council for information exchange, coordination of events, and advocacy of the arts.
 More than 30 local arts organizations are currently listed in this category.
 Click here for a complete list.

 For more information, check our association policy.
 An application is available online should you wish to become an affiliate.
 Click here to download or print out the form.